 The workers’ compensation laws of Nevada are the only way for injured workers to receive benefits for a work injury.7 An injured employee files a claim with his or her insurance company under the direction of the Nevada Department of Industrial Relations.

 A worker cannot generally sue an employer in civil court.
-He or she must use the workers’ compensation laws.8
+He or she must use the workers’ compensation laws to benefit from workers’ comp insurance coverage.8

 However, Nevada workers’ compensation laws are interpreted to ensure the quick and efficient payment of compensation to an injured worker who is injured or disabled but at a reasonable cost to his or her employer.9